htcondor/htcondor/docs/admin-manual/daemoncore.rst

     the configuration files.
 Primarily, this option is used with the *condor_kbdd* when it needs to run as the individual user logged into the machine, instead of running as root.
-Regular users would not normally have permission to write files into HTCondor’s log directory.
+Regular users would not normally have permission to write files into HTCondor's log directory.
 Using this option, they can override the value of ``LOG`` and have the *condor_kbdd* write its log file into a directory that the user has permission to write to.